Amitbhardwaj0810/Car-Parking-System/README.md

   - LED: Indicates the status of the parking lot.
   - LCD: Displays messages related to parking status.

-## Conclusion
-The project successfully implemented a car parking system using a PIR sensor and I2C protocol.
-The system can be expanded for larger parking lots, ensuring scalability.

-Additional Resources:

-- Code File: The implementation code is available in the ARM.c file.
-- Presentation: A PowerPoint presentation is available, providing a detailed overview of the project, including the functional block diagrams, and interfacing details.

 ## Learning from the Project:
 - I2C Protocol: Learned and implemented I2C communication for interfacing peripherals like LCD and PIR sensor with the LPC2148 microcontroller.
 - PIR Sensor Integration: Successfully interfaced a PIR sensor to detect car entry and trigger status updates.